 • The College of Communication, located at the Loop Campus, is known for incorporating digital technologies throughout its curriculum, state-of-the-art facilities, and its partnership with DePaul’s Digital Cinema program.

 • The College of Education is recognized for its success in preparing teachers for multicultural classrooms and its strategic partnerships with Chicago Public Schools, hospitals, and community agencies.

 • The School of Music is a premier program whose distinguished faculty include many members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
 A new Music building is scheduled to open in 2018.

 • The Theatre School is one of America’s oldest and most respected conservatory programs.
 It offers 12 highly structured majors with individualized attention to prepare students for practical experience in the world of theater.
-In 2013 The Hollywood Reporter ranked The Theater School as the 17th-best drama school in the world.
+In 2013 The Hollywood Reporter ranked The Theatre School as the 17th-best drama school in the world.